 In a 13-page response, the California-based activist hit back at Burford’s insinuation that it manipulated its stock calling this “nothing more than distraction and thin excuses”.

-The litigation firm announced on Monday it had contacted regulators and prosecutors after a “forensic examination” of trades on the day before and of a short attack from Muddy Waters turned up “activity consistent with material illegal activity”.
+The litigation firm announced on Monday it had contacted regulators and prosecutors after a “forensic examination” of trades on the day before a short attack from Muddy Waters turned up “activity consistent with material illegal activity”.
 The FCA confirmed hours later that it was aware of the matter and had been making enquiries.

 The war of words between Burford and Muddy Waters began last week when the latter released an explosive report accusing the former of using misleading metrics to dupe investors into thinking , which sent Burford’s shares crashing 65% in a matter of days.
 The report also implicated Neil Woodford protégé Mark Barnett for his help in bailing out Burford in a case that would have otherwise been “a total loss” involving two biotech companies.